ProjectArchitecture/Runescape/README.md

 A Runescape private server based on the 2009 era.
-This repository contains the code for the Runescape private server project, that's soley maintained by @Avanae and @ThePolyphia and @Xeveral
+This repository contains the code for the Runescape private server project, and this repo is soley maintained by @Avanae and @ThePolyphia and @Xeveral